-The membership of the association shall be organized by County Extension Homemakers Associations, whose membership shall be open to all homemakers irrespective of race, color, age, sex, religion, disability or national origin.
-Application for membership shall be made in writing by the County Extension Homemakers Association.
-Such applications shall be submitted to the president of the Kentucky Extension Homemakers Association, Inc. and is to be accompanied by dues for one year.
+The membership of the association shall be organized by County Extension Homemakers Associations in partnership with the Kentucky Cooperative Extension Service.
+Educational programs of the Kentucky Cooperative Extension Service serve all people regardless of economic or social status and will not discriminate on the basis of race, color, ethnic origin, national origin, creed, religion, political belief, sex, sexual orientation, gender identity, gender expression, pregnancy, marital status, genetic information, age, veteran status, or physical or mental disability.
+Application for membership shall be made in writing to the County Extension Homemakers Association and is to be accompanied by dues for one year.
 Membership may be initiated or terminated as may be provided in these Articles of Incorporation or by the By-Laws.